-Here are some old tried and true remedies to aid with comforting the common cold.
+Here are some old tried and true remedies to aid in comforting the common cold.

-1. To help sooth a sore throat: Sage mixed with a bit of Alum 1/2 tea dried Sage, a pinch of Alum mixed in a warm 6 oz glass of water.
+1. To help soothe a sore throat: Sage mixed with a bit of Alum 1/2 tea dried Sage, a pinch of Alum mixed in a warm 6 oz glass of water.
 Gargle several times every few hours.

 2. Mix 2 tab.
 Molasses into a cup of chamomile tea.
 This drink can be given at night to sooth one off to sleep with a sweet tea.
 The chamomile is also soothing on the stomach, and aids to promote sleep.

 3. Sassafras tea is also great it aid in diminishing fever and soothing one's throat.

 4. Homemade chicken soup.
 Helps with congestion, and is thought to be an all-around good cold remedy.

 5. The wonderful Hot Toddy.
 Mix piping hot water to a cup, 1/2 shot of whiskey, and 1 teaspoon lemon juice, 1 teaspoon honey, mix well.
 The Alcohol has an anti-inflammatory effect on mucous membranes.
 Also said to reduce fever, and relieve muscle aches.

 6. Garlic and warm milk.
-1 good size glove of garlic crushed and mixed in 1 cup of warm milk.
+1 good size clove of garlic crushed and mixed in 1 cup of warm milk.
 This concoction is said to shorten the duration of a cold.
 An active compound in garlic, allicin, is known to be a good decongestant.
 Garlic is also known to have potent antioxidant properties, so it couldn't hurt.

 7. Vitamin C. Eat foods that are high in vitamin C. Studies show taking vitamin C will shorten the length of a cold.

 8. Echinacea, the Chinese have been using Echinacea for centuries for its strong antibiotic properties.
-World Health Organization also supports use of Echinacea for use to shorten the common cold.
+World Health Organization also supports the use of Echinacea for use to shorten the common cold.